pandyagunjan/Portfolio/README.md

 - <a href="https://github.com/pandyagunjan/ZipBank-FrontEnd" target="_blank" rel="noopener noreferrer">Github Front-end link</a>

 Worked with a team of six to create a full stack banking application on the principle of MVC design, with a user having an account or to create a new account and perform various other transactions typically found in a bank such as withdraw, transfer and deposit money.

-Built-in the IntelliJ IDE using Java, Spring Boot, Angular, AWS RDS, Heroku, mySQL.
+Demonstrates skills with:
+- Spring Boot
+- MVC
+- RESTful Services
+- JWT
+- MySQL
+- CRUD
+- Angular11
+- Typescript
+- HTML5
+- CSS
+- Bootstrap
+- Heroku Deployment
+- AWS RDS

 ![Image](/ZipBank_UI_Snapshots/1.png)